Measurement-altered Ising quantum criticality: Protocol with -basis measurements

 Since $V(x,y)$ is always non-negative in case IV, $\mathcal{S}_m$ in Eq.~\eqref{SmIVC0} realizes the antiferromagnetic scenario.
 Figure~\ref{fig_rZZC0} presents infinite DMRG simulations of $\langle Z_0 Z_j \rangle_{\tilde s}$ for this case~\footnote{We show connected correlations, as for finite bond dimension $\langle Z\rangle_{\tilde{s}}$ gives non-zero values.}.
 For separations $|j|$ smaller than $O(10)$ we find signatures of faster-than-power-law decay induced by measurements.
 For larger separations, however, we find a possible revival of correlations (though in this regime the DMRG data continue to evolve over the bond dimensions simulated).
-We are thus unable to resolve whether the correlations decay exponentially at the largest scales.
-The physics may be related to the detailed analysis of Ising chains with antiferromagnetic long-range interactions in Refs.~\onlinecite{Tagliacozzo,Vodola_2016}.
-We leave a more in-depth analysis of this case, together with a similar scenario discussed in the following section, for future work.
+While correlations might exhibit exponential decay at short distances, we expect algebraic decay to take over at long distances---which may be related to physics of antiferromagnetic long-range Ising chains analyzed in Refs.~\onlinecite{Tagliacozzo,Vodola_2016}.
+This expectation is consistent with the fact that, as we will show in an upcoming work~\cite{future_work}, when a short-range-correlated system entangles with critical ancilla, measuring the latter imprints long-range correlations into the former.
+Hence, it is natural to anticipate that tuning the short-range-correlated system to criticality only further enhances its long-range correlations.

 With critical ancilla, the full two-chain system prior to measurement corresponds to a free-fermion problem with total central charge $c = 1/2 + 1/2$.
 Thus here the setup resembles a single-channel Luttinger-liquid in the special case with Luttinger parameter $K = 1$.
 For the Luttinger-liquid measurement protocol considered in Ref.~\onlinecite{AltmanMeasurementLL}, uniform measurement outcomes were shown to produce a marginal defect-line action.
 Our protocol, by contrast, yields a \emph{relevant} defect-line action both for $C = 0$ and $C \neq 0$ in case IV---thereby qualitatively modifying correlations as discussed above.
 Interestingly, it follows that the total central charge alone does not dictate the impact of measurements on long-distance correlations.
 Additional factors including the allowed physical operators and details of the measurement protocol also play a role.
 For example, the protocol from Ref.~\onlinecite{AltmanMeasurementLL} used an uncorrelated ancilla chain to mediate measurements on the Luttinger liquid, whereas in our effective $c = 1/2 + 1/2$ setup measurements are enacted `internally' without invoking an additional auxiliary chain.